HSLdevcom/jore4-jore3-importer/README.md

 The process that imports scheduled stop points to Jore 4 follows these rules:

+* If the ely number of a scheduled stop point isn't found from the database of the importer, it won't be transferred to Jore 4.
+* The import process ignores Digiroad stop points which have invalid information (such as empty or missing ely number).
 * The imported stop points are sorted in ascending the order by using the external id (Jore 3 id).
-If multiple scheduled stop points have the same short id, the first one is transferred to Jore 4.
-This ensures that multiple stop points with the same short id and validity period cannot be transferred to Jore 4.
+If multiple scheduled stop points have the same short id, the exported information is selected by using these rules:
+  * The external ids of these stop points are added to a comma separated string.
+  * The ely numbers of these stop points are added to a comma separated string.
-* If the ely number of a scheduled stop point isn't found from the database of the importer, it won't be transferred to Jore 4.
+  * The location, name, and short id of the first stop point are exported to Jore 4.
+* When the import process queries the stop point information from Digiroad, it follows these rules:
+  * It iterates all ely numbers and uses the first stop point whose information is found from Digiroad.
+The information of the found Digiroad stop point is combined with the data read from the importer's database.
+The combined stop point data is imported to the Jore 4 database.
-* If the information of a scheduled stop point isn't found from Digiroad, it won't be transferred to Jore 4.
+  * If the import process has iterated all ely numbers and none of them was found from the Digiroad data, the importer ignores the processed stop point and won't transfer its information to the Jore 4 database.

-* The import process ignores Digiroad stop points which have invalid information (such missing or empty ely number).
+See the _/src/resources/export/export_scheduled_stop_points.sql_ file for more details.

+##### Lines

+* If multiple lines with the same label and priority have overlapping validity periods, only one line is inserted into the Jore 4 database.

+##### Routes

+* When the importer queries the start and end stop points of an exported route from the importer's database, it will "group" stop points by using short id and selects the stop point that was exported to Jore 4 database.
+* If multiple routes with same label and priority have overlapping validity periods, only one route is inserted into the Jore 4 database.
+* The priority of a route must be higher or equal than the priority of the line which owns the route.
+If this isn't the case, the route in question cannot be inserted into the Jore 4 database.

+See the _/src/resources/export/export_routes.sql_ file for more details.

+##### Stop Points of Journey Pattern

+* When the importer queries the stop points of a journey pattern from the importer's database, it will "group" stop points by using short id and selects the stop points which were exported to Jore 4 database.

+See the _/src/resources/export/export_stops_of_journey_patterns.sql_ file for more details.

 ## Developer Guide